hausii/WakeOnLan/README.md

 WOL Python3
 ===========

-This Python3 script is used to remotely wake up computers on the local network.
+This is a simple Python3 script which is used to remotely wake up computers on the local network.

-You can specify the MAC address and execute the python script to wake up the computer on the local network.
+You can specify the MAC addresses in a configuration fiel and execute the python script.

-The script is based on an ActiveState recipe and was updated for Python3 https://code.activestate.com/recipes/users/2143621/ and was extened with a YAML configuration file where you can specify multiple computers.
+The script is based on an ActiveState recipe (https://code.activestate.com/recipes/users/2143621/) and was updated for Python3.
+The ability to define multiple computers in a simple YAML configuration file was added.

 Usage
 -----